 Carole has been designing and implementing our new Bladder and Bowel course (BBc) a short series of group education events for people with MS who are experiencing continence problems that we will be launching shortly.
 The first course will be on 31st October and 7th November 10:30 to 12:30 at the MS Meeting Point, The Vassall Centre, Gill Avenue, Bristol, BS16 2QQ.
-This FREE course is designed to help people who would like to know more about how bladder and bowels work and how to manage their symptoms and is open to anyone who has MS.
+This free course is designed to help people who would like to know more about how bladder and bowels work and how to manage their symptoms and is open to anyone who has MS.

 Carole has worked in Neurology since 1997, working as an MS research nurse on several clinical trials.
 She was then appointed the first MS Specialist nurse in Bristol in December 2000 and remained in the role until earlier this year.

-Describing her experience during her 17 years in that role she says, “it became evident at the very beginning of my work as an MS nurse, that bladder and bowel symptoms were very common in individuals with MS and can sometimes have a devastating affect on their quality of life”.
+Describing her experience during her 17 years in that role she says, “it became evident at the very beginning of my work as an MS nurse, that bladder and bowel symptoms were very common in individuals with MS and can sometimes have a devastating effect on their quality of life”.

 Alongside her role at MS Research Carole continues to work with MS patients in the capacity of a continence advisor.